vpayno/exercism-workspace/go/vehicle-purchase/purchase-doc.md

 func NeedsLicense(kind string) bool
 ```

-NeedsLicense determines whether a license is needed to drive a type of vehicle\.
-Only "car" and "truck" require a license\.
+NeedsLicense determines whether a license is needed to drive a type of vehicle.
+Only "car" and "truck" require a license.

 <details><summary>Example</summary>
 <p>